The Covid-19 epidemic has been the most significant global event since the Second World War.

 - Consult people and work in partnership

-- Enhance our digital capabilities
+- Enhance our digital provision

 - Make the Horniman greenhouse gas neutral and more biodiverse

-- Maximise income generation.
+- Maximise income generation to support this agenda

 You can find out more about current work on our Projects pages, including Rethinking Relationships and Building Trust around African Collections, working with researchers in Kenya and Nigeria; Community Action Research, supporting people from the African and Caribbean diaspora in the UK to research and tell the stories of objects in our collection, and our exhibition in development, Hair: Untold Stories, opening later this year.